mobiledgex/edge-cloud-doc/developer/services/unity-edgemultiplay/running-edge-multiplay/index.md

 Have questions or suggestions to make this solution even better?
 [Join the MobiledgeX Community Discord!](https://discord.gg/VZPu6AvSp5)

-<h2 id="option-1">Option 1 : Using Docker to Run Edge Multiplay
+## Option 1 : Using Docker to Run Edge Multiplay

 ### Prerequisites